 Things to do

-Within town, a causeway provides foot and bike access across Settler’s Cove while charter boat services offer access into the nearby coves and bays for wildlife viewing.
-Throughout the summer, the waters around Port Lions are an excellent place to spot whales, including humpbacks, fin whales and orcas as well as sea otters, sea lions and seals.
-At the right time of year, birders can easily spot hundreds of puffins, eagles and kittiwakes in the area.
+From town, a picturesque pedestrian bridge locally known as the Causeway provides foot and bike access across Settler’s Cove.
+Throughout the summer, the waters around Port Lions are an excellent place to spot whales, including humpbacks, fin whales, and orcas, and other marine wildlife including sea otters, sea lions, and seals.
+At the right time of year, birders can easily spot hundreds of puffins, eagles, and kittiwakes in the area.
+Fishing lodges and local charter captains can arrange whale watching and wildlife viewing excursions out of Port Lions.

-Most visitors arrive at Port Lions to cast a line into the bountiful waters that surround it.
-The sheltered bays between Kodiak, Afognak and Raspberry islands are home to some of the richest fisheries in Alaska.
+Most visitors arrive at Port Lions to cast a line into the area’s bountiful waters.
+The sheltered bays between Kodiak, Afognak, and Raspberry Islands are home to some of the richest fisheries in Alaska.
 In May and June, trophy king salmon can be caught in the bays and in August, silver salmon begin to appear.
 Halibut, some topping 300 pounds, can be hooked almost anytime from May through September.
-Fishing excursions in July often result in a mixed bag of kings, silvers and halibut.
-Nearby streams and rivers are also very productive with sockeye salmon in June, pink salmon and Dolly Varden in July and silver salmon in August.
+Fishing excursions in July often result in a mixed bag of kings, silvers, and halibut.
+Nearby streams and rivers are also very productive with sockeye salmon in June, pink salmon and Dolly Varden in July, and silver salmon in August.